acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 </video>
 </div>

-But reality hit me hard here.
-Franco was busy again with its own Company (super understandable) and I felt like I was working alone.
-So after two days of that situation I decided I didn't want that and left the jam.
-I failed again with having high expectations.
+But Franco was busy again with its own Company and I felt like I was working alone.
+So after a couple of days of that situation I realized that didn't work for me and decided to leave the jam.

-I was super demotivated and didn't want to do anything games related (at least for a couple of days).
+I was super demotivated and didn't want to do anything games related (at least for some days).

 ### Almost participating in the jam in the end?

 By the weekend (almost at the end of the jam) I decided to start doing some mockups and found something I liked and my motivation was back.
 I decided to create a game named "There is no room in space".
-It was like an enter the gungeon kind of game where you explore attachable rooms in space, like you decide where to move and the room was going to be attached (I never managed to do that but was my vision).
+It was like an Enter the Gungeon kind of game where you explore attachable rooms in space, like you decide where to move and the room was going to be attached like Loot River (I never managed to do that but was my vision).

 <div class="post-image">
 <video width="50%" controls>